myHandiQR myHandiQR

 Dyspraxia

 Difficulty planning movement.
-The child understands what to do, but coordinating the movements takes a lot of effort.
-Favour speaking out loud or a fill-in-the-blank text.
+The student understands what needs to be done, but coordinating the movements takes a lot of effort.
+Favour speaking or a fill-in-the-blank text, and allow extra time for assessments.

 Preview